EutechCybernetic/lucy-pro-documentation/modeldesigne.md

 ## API Routes
 The API Routes panel is accessible from the sidebar and lets you publish and manage API end points for your model.
-See [publishapi](publishapi) to learn more about how to publish APIs.
+See [Publishing an API](publishingapi.rst#publishapi) to learn more about how to publish APIs.

 ## Search Panel